tunakasif/torch-frft/README.md

 print("Estimated a:", model.order.item())
 ```

-Note that you can also place these layers directly into `torch.nn.Sequential`.
-Remark that these transforms generate complex-valued outputs, so you may need to convert them to real-valued outputs, e.g., taking the real part, absolute value, etc. For example, the following code snippet implements a simple fully-connected network with real parts of `FrFTLayer` and `DFrFTLayer` in between:
+One can also place these layers directly into the `torch.nn.Sequential`.
+Remark that these transforms generate complex-valued outputs, so one may need to convert them to real-valued outputs, e.g., taking the real part, absolute value, etc. For example, the following code snippet implements a simple fully connected network with real parts of `FrFTLayer` and `DFrFTLayer` in between:

 ```python
 class Real(nn.Module):